Yaveng/NeuFilter/Readme.md

 We hope this code helps you well.
 If you use this code in your work, please cite our paper.

+Note that we provide three tasks, the codes of which are slightly different, but we have made them orthogonal to each other in order to help you quickly reproduce the results.

 ```
 Neural Kalman Filtering for Robust Temporal Recommendation
 Jiafeng Xia, Dongsheng Li, Hansu Gu, Tun Lu, Peng Zhang, Li Shang and Ning Gu.